Justinliu1119/Justinliu1119.github.io/content/research/_index.md

 - Built a temperature detector with an Arduino-embedded drone to detect real-time temperature within the water tank through which the laser beam penetrates

-#### 📝  Tsinghua University Department of Electronic—MetaCam
+#### 📝  Tsinghua University Department of Electronic—MetaCam Technology
 May 2023-Aug.
 2023， Beijing, China

-Team Leader | Advisor: Prof. Hongwei Chen & Dr. Chengyang Hu.
+Research Assistant | Advisor: Prof. Hongwei Chen & Dr. Chengyang Hu.

 - Assisted in implementing a spatial-adaptive CNN architecture that significantly improved imaging quality by effectively mitigating optical aberrations through the precise removal of Point Spread Functions (PSFs)